theprogmatheus/matheus-calculator/README.md

 ## My first react app, a simple calculator.

-This application has hosted on (https://theprogmatheus.github.io/matheus-calculator/)
+This application was hosted at (https://theprogmatheus.github.io/matheus-calculator/)

 This application uses a library called 'mathjs' (https://mathjs.org/)